OrnitheMC/ornithe-standard-libraries/libraries/entrypoints/README.md

 # Entrypoints API

 The Entrypoints API allows mods to submit entrypoints that are called before the game is initialized.

+## Entrypoints

-These entrypoints should be registered in your `mod.json`.
+Entrypoints should be registered in your `mod.json`.

 example `fabric.mod.json`: